 If you are judgment proof, it might not make sense to spend money hiring an attorney to defend against the creditor’s lawsuit.

 If you have a significant amount of debt, especially credit card or other unsecured debt, it might be worth your while to consult with a bankruptcy attorney.
-Defending numerous credit card suits can be expensive and time consuming, and the effect on your credit score of these judgments may be worse than that of a bankruptcy.
-You may find that discharging all your old debt with a Chapter 7 or a Chapter 13 bankruptcy could cost less than defending even one credit card suit.
+Defending numerous credit card suits can be expensive and time consuming, and the effect on your credit score of these judgments might be worse than that of a bankruptcy.
+You might find that discharging all your old debt with a Chapter 7 or a Chapter 13 bankruptcy could cost less than defending even one credit card suit.
 And bankruptcy can often help you get on a stronger financial footing sooner.